enyo/enyo.github.io/_posts/2014-11-24-stateless-html.md

 # Summary

 As stated before, none of this is really new.
-The main purpose of this post is to provide strict guidelines on how to build your web application in order to get the best result for the least effort:
+The main purpose of this post was to provide strict guidelines on how to build your web application in order to get the best result for the least effort:

 - Write stateless HTML
 - Build everything else with BrowserScript